Open Design and Buildings

 Base Building to rent of buy

 Despite these encouraging facts and developments, there are still some questions to answer: Why are there not more base buildings?
 Why did the development come to an almost complete standstill in the 1990s?
 What is the outlook for the future?
 Why is there so much resistance to this application, when the methods work well and the building costs are not higher than normal?
 Why is ‘base-building fit-out’ still not commonplace in public housing?
+In many examples on the page you will see how it works out.
 How will individuals deal with this, even if they are not in a position to pay for the entire house themselves, just the fit-out?

 A third reason lies with the designers.
 They are unable to agree on the rights of residents to determine the layout of their homes.
 Changes in functions within a home is fine, but changing the layout – never.
 Architects feel responsible for the developed environment ‘from chair to city’.
 They have not learned to design specifically for you the user, but rather for an anonymous client, often an organization paying for the residential or office building.
 Even now, corporations and municipalities ask for residential floor plans to be assessed, as if the layout of a home were a professional job, not as basic as eating and drinking.
 The architect discusses his designs with directors at the conference table.
 The terms turn out to be much less of a hindrance than you would imagine.
 The Building Decree has simplified matters with its nationally rather than municipally applicable statements.
 And the utility companies – after the partial privatization of energy companies – now have the authority to allow adjustments.
 Whether or not they use it is the important question?